Monal5031/Tech-fest-portal/Functions ReadMe.txt

 26. int checkEventNumber(int ): Function to check if user has given valid event number.

 27. int checkEventName(char []): Function to check if user has given valid event name.

+28.registerUserEvent(char []): Function to register events for old user.

+29.viewRegisteredList(char []):Function to view registered events.

+30.assignEventID(): Function to assign event id to an user.